mohitravi666/Fact-Checking-Model-in-Politics/README.md

 - Model_Text.py: Machine learning models built on the quotes.
 - Model_Text_Source.py: Machine learning models built on the quotes and the person who said it.
      (*For Example: "Donald Trump, I was against the war in Iraq"*)
-- Politifact.ipynb: The entire Analysis done on Ipython Notebook.
+- Politifact.ipynb: The entire analysis done on Ipython Notebook.
 - Politifact.pptx: Presentation file.